netbrain/zwift/README.md

 You can add this variable into `$HOME/.config/zwift/config` or `$HOME/.config/zwift/$USER-config`.

-The workouts folder will contain subfolders e.g. $HOME/.config/zwift/workouts/393938.
+The workouts folder will contain subdirectories e.g. `$HOME/.config/zwift/workouts/393938`.
 The number is your internal zwift id and you store you zwo files in the relevant folder.
-There will usually be only one ID, however if you have multiple zwift login's it may show one subfolder for each, to find the ID you can use the following link:
+There will usually be only one ID, however if you have multiple zwift logins it may show one subdirectory for each, to find the ID you can use the following link:

 Webpage for finding internal ID: <https://www.virtualonlinecycling.com/p/zwiftid.html>